sarahmclo/slidles-puzzle/README.md

 Manual testing for the site involves hands-on evaluation by human testers to ensure functionality, usability, and compatibility across various devices and browsers.
 By conducting the manual testing procedures below, we ensure the website functions smoothly, provides an optimal user experience, and meets desired standards.

+- **Navigation Testing:** Manually testing the navigation menu ensured all links are working correctly and directing users to the intended pages.
+The navigation menu is responsive and displays properly on different devices and screen sizes.
+- **Subscribe Form Testing:** Testing the subscribe form ensured it functions correctly, allowing users to submit their information successfully.
+Validation messages were checked and ensured they appear when required fields are left blank or invalid data is entered.
+- **Responsive Design Testing:** Testing the website on various devices (desktop, mobile, tablet) has ensured responsiveness and proper layout adaptation.
+It is verified that all content remains accessible and readable across different screen sizes.
+- **Content Hierarchy Testing:** Verified that the content hierarchy is maintained throughout the website, with clear headings, subheadings, and sections.
+Content is logically organized and easy to navigate for users.
+- **Cross-browser Compatibility Testing:** The website has been tested on different web browsers in Browserstack (Chrome, Firefox) to ensure compatibility and consistent performance.
+Layout and functionality issues specific to certain browsers have been addressed accordingly.
+- **Form Submission Testing:** Subscribe form has been submitted with valid data and ensures successful submission and confirmation.
+- **Page Structure Testing:** The ayout and structure of individual pages are consistent and aligned with the design specifications.
+There are no formatting issues or discrepancies in the placement of content elements.
+- **Accessibility Testing:** The website has been tested using accessibility tools to ensure compatibility and adherence to accessibility standards.
+Proper labeling, alt text for images, and other accessibility features have been included.
+- **Performance Testing:** The website's performance has been evaluated using tools like DevTools, WC3 Validator and Lighthouse to assess factors such as page load speed, performance metrics, and optimization opportunities.

 ## Bugs and Fixes <a name="bugs-and-fixes"></a>

 Throughout the development process, we encountered and resolved various bugs to ensure a smooth and seamless user experience.
 Our rigorous testing procedures helped identify and address these issues promptly.